Comparing the Efficacy and Safety Between Continuous Subcutaneous Beinaglutide and CSII for Newly Diagnosed T2DM Patients

 Detailed Description

-Based on the dual roles of glucagon-like peptide 1 (GLP-1) in regulating fasting blood glucose and postprandial blood glucose secretion, we adopted a combinational therapeutic model and will administer drug treatments during basic meals.
+Based on the dual roles of glucagon-like peptide 1 (GLP-1) in regulating fasting blood glucose and postprandial blood glucose secretion, we adopted a combinational therapeutic model and will administer drug treatments during meals.
 Newly diagnosed type 2 diabetic patients will be administered continuous subcutaneous Beinaglutide injections using a pump device.
 The efficacy, safety and disease control after terminating the drug treatments will be compared to those of patients who receive CSII treatment.

 This is a national-level, multicenter, randomized, open study with parallel controls.
 The study consists of two phases: